GetPageSpeed/ngx_security_headers/README.md

 For instance, `Strict-Transport-Security` header should *not* be sent for plain HTTP requests.
 The module follows this recommendation.

+## Important note on `Strict-Transport-Security`

+The module adds several security headers, including `Strinct-Transport-Security`.
+Note that `preload` is sent in the value of this header, by default.
+This means Chrome may and will include your websites to its preload list of domains which are HTTPS only.

+It is *usually* what you want anyway, but bear in mind that in some edge cases you want to access a subdomain via plan unencrypted connection.

+If you absolutely sure that all your domains and subdomains used with the module will ever primarily operate on HTTPs, proceed without any extra step.

+If you are *not sure* if you have or will have a need to access your websites or any of its subdomains over plain insecure HTTP protocol, ensure `security_headers_hsts_preload off;` in your config before you ever start NGINX with the module to avoid having your domain preloaded by Chrome.

 ## Key Features

 *   Plug-n-Play: the default set of security headers can be enabled with `security_headers on;` in your NGINX configuration